JulianRaphaelKing/Tutorial-Scout/README.md

 **Student developer**

 One of my passion projects is Everyone Can Code, an initiative dedicated to making computer science more accessible and inclusive.
 It started as a student-led organization back in high school, and it’s now evolving into a long-term vision for a diverse and welcoming tech community.
 While it’s still in the works, the foundation is laid, with plans to grow it into something bigger in the years ahead (nonprofit).
-I believe coding should be approachable for everyone, no matter their background — and I’m committed to building tools, resources, and spaces that reflect that belief.
+In the meantime I practice my skills building tools, resources, and spaces that reflect that belief.

 ---